Downtown Saint Paul: Skyway

-Similar to its twin city, Minneapolis, Downtown Saint Paul has a skyway system consisting of 40 bridges that link most of the buildings along Kellogg Boulevard with the midcentury office core.
-The skyway is open seven days a week from 6 a.m. to 2 a.m., however businesses in the skyway are generally closed at 6 p.m. and on the weekends.
+Like its twin city, Minneapolis, downtown Saint Paul has a skyway system consisting of 40 bridges that link most of the buildings along Kellogg Boulevard with the midcentury office core.
+The skyway is open every day from 6 a.m. to 2 a.m., but businesses in the skyway generally close at 6 p.m. and on the weekends.
 Prominent buildings connected to the skyway include: